bobleesj/cif-filter-copy/README.md

 [2] Move files based on unreasonable distance
 [3] Move files based on supercell atom count
 [4] Move files based on tags
+[5] Move files based on composition type
+[6] Move files based on elements
+[7] Move files based on coordination number
-[5] Copy files based on atomic occupancy and mixing [6] Get file info in the folder
+[8] Copy files based on atomic occupancy and mixing [9] Get file info in the folder

-Enter your choice (1-6): 6
+Enter your choice (1-9): 6
 You have chosen: Get file info in the folder

 Available folders containing CIF files: